AI Email Drafts: Best Practices & Tips

 Empathetic: "Recipient is frustrated.
 Lead with acknowledgment.
 Warm and solution-focused."

-3. Recipient Profiling
+3. Recipient profiling

 Help AI understand who they're writing to: